Last updated on July 22nd, 2018 at 03:48 pm

-There’s no set step-by-step process that will help you recover when you hit a plateau on your way towards dream fulfillment.
-Obstacles and stalls are part of the process, and it’s up to your ambition, desire, and commitment to push you past the dream plateau and hopefully push through to a new life of dream success.
+Plateauing or stalling-out are part of the dream process, and it’s up to your inner-ambition, desire, and commitment to push you past a dream plateau and hopefully drive you through to dream success.

-If you’re strong enough and if you want your dream bad enough, then you will keep moving forward.
-If you’re lucky and you stick with your dream, then one day your time will come true when you will find yourself living your new dream life.
+If you’re strong enough, and if you want your dream bad enough, then you will find a way to keep moving forward.
+If you’re lucky and you stick with your vision, then one day a time will come when you see yourself living your dream life.

-The only time your life will change is if you are actually doing something to create that change.
+1. The only time your life will change is if you are doing something to create that change.

-The plateau is a normal part of learning and growing.
+5. The plateau is a regular part of learning and growing.

-I think the most important thing is to be kind to ourselves when we struggle through the periods of plateauing.
+I think the most important thing is to be kind to yourself when you struggle through the periods of dream plateauing.

 Download your copy of Find Your Dream now!
 What are you waiting for – it’s cheap!